 Straight from the source.
 This great FAQ section answers basic (and not so basic) questions, but also has an extensive overview of what will be in Gutenberg when it arrives.

-We understand that running a business or non-profit organization AND managing the website can be a lot.
-Let’s have a conversation about the cost benefit of having Signalfire’s team manage your WordPress website for you.
+We understand that running a business or non-profit organization AND managing your website is a lot.